-WASHINGTON, D.C. -- The U.S. Department of Homeland Security's Federal Emergency Management Agency announced that federal disaster aid has been made available to the State of Texas and ordered federal aid to supplement state, tribal, and local recovery efforts in the area affected by severe storms, tornadoes, straight-line winds and flooding during the period beginning on May 4, 2015 and continuing.
+WASHINGTON, D.C. – The Federal Emergency Management Agency announced that federal disaster aid has been made available to the State of Texas to supplement state and local recovery efforts in the area affected by severe storms and flooding beginning on May 26, 2016, and continuing.

-Kevin L. Hannes has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
-Hannes said that damage surveys are continuing in other areas, and additional counties may be designated for assistance after the assessments are fully completed.
+William J. Doran III is the Federal Coordinating Officer for federal recovery operations in the affected area.
+Doran said that damage surveys are continuing in other areas, and more counties and additional forms of assistance may be designated after the assessments are fully completed.

 The social media links provided are for reference only.
 FEMA does not endorse any non-government websites, companies or applications.

 FEMA's mission is to support our citizens and first responders to ensure that as a nation we work together to build, sustain, and improve our capability to prepare for, protect against, respond to, recover from, and mitigate all hazards.